ComputationalRadiationPhysics/picongpu/share/picongpu/tests/KHI_growthRate/README.rst

 .. sectionauthor:: Richard Pausch <r.pausch (at) hzdr.de>
 .. moduleauthor:: Richard Pausch <r.pausch (at) hzdr.de>, Mika Soren Voß <m.voss (at) hzdr.de>

 This KHI growth rate test simulates a shear-flow instability known as the Kelvin-Helmholtz Instability in a sub-relativistic setup as studied in [Alves12]_, [Grismayer13]_, [Bussmann13]_.
 The setup uses a pre-ionized quasi-neutral hydrogen plasma.
-From the simulation, the growth of the dominant magnetic field is extracted and compared to theoretic predictions.
-The tests only passes if the simulation reaches the ideal theoretical growth rate with a 10% accuracy.
+From the simulation, the growth of the dominant magnetic field is extracted and compared to theoretical predictions.
+The test only passes if the simulation reaches the ideal theoretical growth rate with a 10% accuracy.

 Usage